-During your scan you will lie on your back on the scanning table.
-Special cameras which are about the size of a large suitcase will come close to you during the scan, but you will not be enclosed in a tunnel.
-You will not be left on your own as there will be a member of staff close by at all times.
+During the scan, you will lie on your back on the scanning table.
+Special cameras which are about the size of a large suitcase will come close to your neck, but you will not be enclosed in a tunnel.
+You will not be left alone as there will be a member of staff close by.